-The auditors of Tidal Royalty are Manning Elliott LLP, Chartered Professional Accountants located at 1700-1030 W. Georgia Street, Vancouver, BC, V6E 2Y3.
-Manning Elliott LLP is independent from Tidal Royalty within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia (the "BCICPA") and is registered with the BCICPA.
+The auditors of Tidal Royalty are Manning Elliott LLP, Chartered Professional Accountants located at suite 1700 - 1030 W. Georgia Street, Vancouver, BC, V6E 2Y3.
+Manning Elliott LLP is independent from Tidal Royalty within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia (the "BCICPA") and is registered with the BCICPA, the Securities and Exchange Commission (the 'SEC") and the Public Company Accounting Oversight Board (PCAOB).